Economic Evaluation and Rail statistics need reliable data

 - Discuss application of charging systems and the allocation of capacity on more than one network

 ERA Railway Indicators

-In the ERA Working Group UIP worked together with other National Safety Authorises and other Associations of the rail Sector to developed and define Railway Indicators, which are to be used to monitor and assess the implementation and practices by ERA and the Sector in the following 4 Strategic areas/activities:
+In the ERA Working Group, UIP works together with National Safety Authorises and other Associations of the rail Sector to developed and define Railway Indicators, to be used to monitor and assess the implementation and practices by ERA and the Sector in the following four strategic areas/activities:

 - Harmonised Safety Framework (incl. questions relevant to ECM)

 - Removal of Technical Barriers (related to Vehicle Authorisation)